Orlando Drug Possession Lawyers

 • Third Degree Felony: A maximum of five years in prison plus a fine of up to $5,000

-• First Degree Felony: 30 years in prison maximum and a fine of up to $10,000
+• First Degree Felony: 30 years maximum in prison and a fine of up to $10,000.

 The time you spend in jail is time you’re not living your life, supporting your family and yourself.
 You have other things to do with the thousands of dollars you could pay in fines.
 The punishments you face for drug possession could result in a lost job and difficulty finding another.
 Attorney Michael Panella may be able to help you avoid jail time or minimize it so it has less impact on your life.